unbug/gitlab-pages-webhook/readme.md

 //gitlab-pages-webhook [listen port] [gitlab host,...] gitlab-pages-webhook 8163 http://mygitlab.com,http://mygitlab2.com
 ```
+gitlab hosts tells the hook to filter which host to listene,in this case,only gitlab host http://mygitlab.com and http://mygitlab2.com will deploy to your server,http://mygitlab3.com will not.

 ## Set a nginx proxy to your web hook server,such as
 ```shell